MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/monitor-your-app.md

 ## Configure your environment

-Create monitoring activity in the application before running the `azd monitor` commands:
+Create monitoring activity in the app before running the `azd monitor` commands:

 1. Launch the ToDo app.

 1. Create a new list and add a couple of items.

-## Monitor the application
+## Monitor the app

-To help with monitoring applications, azd provides a `monitor` command whose parameters launch various Application Insights dashboards.
+To help with monitoring apps, azd provides a `monitor` command whose parameters launch various Application Insights dashboards.

 | Application Insights dashboard | Command                |
 |--------------------------------|------------------------|